An Interactive Guide To The Fourier Transform

 • If computer data can be represented with oscillating patterns, perhaps the least-important ones can be ignored.
 This "lossy compression" can drastically shrink file sizes (and why JPEG and MP3 files are much smaller than raw .bmp or .wav files).

 • If a radio wave is our signal, we can use filters to listen to a particular channel.
-In the smoothie world, imagine each person paid attention to a different ingredient: Adam looks for apples, Bob looks for bananas, and Charlier gets cauliflower (sorry bud).
+In the smoothie world, imagine each person paid attention to a different ingredient: Adam looks for apples, Bob looks for bananas, and Charlie gets cauliflower (sorry bud).

 The Fourier Transform is useful in engineering, sure, but it's a metaphor about finding the root causes behind an observed effect.